trgower/toren-client/README.md

 # toren-client
 An experimental mmo client created with CC0 licensed graphics.
-Connects to toren-server
+Connects to toren-server.
+Requires libGDX